-Focused ultrasound is an early-stage, non-invasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with hypersplenism.
+Focused ultrasound is a rapidly evolving, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with hypersplenism.
 This novel technology focuses beams of ultrasound energy precisely and accurately on targets deep in the body without damaging surrounding normal tissue.

 How it Works

 Where the beams converge, focused ultrasound produces precise ablation (thermal destruction of tissue) enabling hypersplenism to be treated without surgery.
 Initial reports have shown that treatment can result in improvements in pancytopenia and also reduction in gingival bleeding and epistaxis.

 The primary options for treatment of hypersplenism include medications or surgery.

 For certain patients, focused ultrasound could provide a noninvasive alternative to surgery with less risk of complications – such as infection, blood loss, or scarring – at a lower cost.
 It also involves a shorter recovery time and can be repeatable, if necessary.